lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 num_of_pixels = resol.numOfPixels
 ```

-5. You can now scan the input map according to your scanning strategy, thus producing the pure signal "sky TOD".
+5. You can now scan the input map according to your scanning strategy,

-In this case we use nominal scanning strategy for STRIP (Tenerife latitude, 20 degrees of elevation angle, 1 rpm)
+   thus producing the pure signal "sky TOD".
+In this case, we use the
+   nominal scanning strategy for STRIP (Tenerife latitude, 20° of
+   elevation angle, 1 RPM)

 ```
 #Generate sky tod